 Passport Health – Travel Vaccines for Angola

 “I was pleasantly surprised to find no waiting.
-I was given all the necessary information, advised on the medication required for Angola we will be traveling in.”
+I was given all the necessary information, advised on the medication required for Angola we will be travelling in.”

 “I have a massive needle phobia, so coming in I had to already clam myself down.
 I shouldn’t have worried at all.
 Upon arrival the nurse took such good care of me.
 She had pages of information ready about Angola.
 She explained every needle/medication that may be required and how/when to take them.
 I didn’t even feel my vaccine, that is how amazing and calm she made me feel.
 I would highly recommend coming here for travel vaccines, or even for the information necessary to wherever you are going.”